kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4016-in-place-updates-support/README.md

 * Allow VPA to operate with NO disruptions, see the [note above](#disruptions).
 * Improved handling of injected sidecars
   * Separate AEP will improve VPAs handling of injected sidecars.
+* Partial updates applied to some containers of a pod, some changes skipped (request in recommendation bounds).

 ## Proposal